thordmoller/Lexicon-Methods/README.md

 # Lexicon-Methods
 Methods assignment with Xunit testing for Lexicon.

-All methods are created in the "AssignmentMethods" class.
+All assignment methods are created in the "AssignmentMethods" class in the "Lexicon-Methods" folder.
 Any method that is only used by other methods within the class, not used in another class, are set to private.

+Xunit testmethods are in the "UnitTest1" class in the "TestProject1" folder